Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Conclusion

 \section{Conclusion}

-In this paper, we delve into the issue of multi-identity samples present among adversarial face examples.
-Our research reveals that traditional impersonation attacks often involve multi-identity samples and the success of an traditional impersonation attack may not necessarily imply success in dodging attacks in the black-box setting.
-In order to improve dodging performance without compromising impersonation performance, we proposed a novel attack known as PPR.
-PPR involves pruning the adversarial examples to release some of the adversarial perturbations while tending to maintain the performance of the adversarial examples.
-We then restore the adversarial perturbation in the pruned area, which favors dodging attack, to enhance the performance of dodging attack without harming the performance of the impersonation attack.
-Our extensive experiments demonstrate the effectiveness of our proposed attack method.
+In this paper, we delve into the issue of multi-identity samples among adversarial face examples.
+Our research reveals the universality of multi-identity samples among adversarial face examples crafted by previous impersonation attacks and the success of an impersonation attack may not necessarily imply the success of dodging attacks on FR systems in the black-box setting.
+In order to improve dodging performance without compromising impersonation performance, we proposed a novel attack, namely Adv-Pruning.
+Adv-Pruning comprises Priming, Pruning, and Restoration Stages.
+Leveraging our proposed Adversarial Priority Quantification, we identify less prioritized adversarial perturbations with minimal impact on absolute model output variances.
+Through our proposed Biased Gradient Adaptation, biased gradient perturbations are applied to the sparsified regions, adapting adversarial face examples to a space favoring dodging attacks.
+Extensive experiments demonstrate the effectiveness of our proposed method.